rmitchellscott/Aviary/README.md

 ### Migration & Data Safety
 When migrating from single-user to multi-user mode, Aviary automatically:
-- Creates admin user from environment variables
+- Creates initial admin user
 - Migrates existing cloud pairing, archived PDF files, and API key
 - Runs schema migrations for new features

-See [Data Management](DATA_MANAGEMENT.md) for detailed backup and migration procedures.
+See [Data Management](DATA_MANAGEMENT.md) and [Migration from Single-User Mode](AUTHENTICATION.md#Migration-from-Single-User-Mode) for more details.

 ## Integrations